jstormes/wp/docker-backup-guide.md

 This guide covers backing up and restoring a Dockerized WordPress installation with Nginx Proxy Manager.

+## Security Notice

+This setup exposes ports for initial configuration that **must be secured before production deployment**.
+See the "Security Hardening" section in README.md for details.

+**Ports exposed during setup:**
+- Port 8080: WordPress direct access (bypasses proxy)
+- Port 81: NPM admin interface

+**After configuration, you should:**
+1. Remove or bind port 8080 to localhost
+2. Bind port 81 to localhost (use SSH tunnel for access)
+3. Change all default passwords

 ## Components Backed Up

 - WordPress MySQL database